ivanpaulovich/clean-architecture-manga/README.md

 }
 ```

-## Adapters for the Infrastructure
+## :tractor: Adapters for the Infrastructure
 Another external layer is the Infrastructure Layer that implements Data Access, Dependency Injection Framework (DI) and other frameworks specifics.
 In this example we have multiple data access implementations.

 ![Use Cases](https://raw.githubusercontent.com/ivanpaulovich/clean-architecture-manga/master/docs/Infrastructure.png)

-## How and When the DI is configured
+## :game_die: How and When the DI is configured
 We group the DI by Modules, so we have an module for the Entity Framework Data Access that requires a connection string like this:

 ```